Hippoglyph/Map-Generator/README.md

 # Map-Generator
 This is a Map generator test
-Keybinds: Arrowkeys, numpad1 and numpad4
+Keybinds: Arrowkeys, numpad 1 4 and 5